pricesmith/telehealth/README.md

 #### Presentation page: http://localhost:3000/#/

 Create a card on the card design page.
-After submission, view and cycle through created cards on the presentation page
+After submission, view and cycle through created cards on the presentation page.